Rent (song): Music video

 The video for the song was directed by Derek Jarman.
 It features two intercut storylines.
 One, filmed in black and white, shows Chris Lowe arriving at King's Cross station by train and walking past various low-life characters.
 The other, filmed in colour, features Margi Clarke as the partner of a wealthy man (played by Alexander Thynn, 7th Marquess of Bath), who is hosting a dinner party.
 The lyrics are sung by Tennant, who plays her chauffeur.
 The woman becomes annoyed when the man pays her no attention.
 She then gets Tennant to drive her to King's Cross railway station where she embraces Lowe on the platform.

 Live performances

 Pet Shop Boys performed "Rent" on Sunday Night at the London Palladium on ITV on 11 October 1987, with Lowe wearing an Issey Miyake inflatable rubber jacket.
 On their first tour in 1989 to Hong Kong, Japan, and the UK, "Rent" was staged with Tennant interacting with backing singer Juliet Roberts as the characters from the song.
-During the Performance Tour in 1991, "Rent" was sung by ensemble members Sylvia Mason-James and Derek Green.
-Subsequent tours have also featured "Rent", including Dreamworld: The Greatest Hits Live in 2022–2024.
+During the Performance Tour in 1991, "Rent" was sung by ensemble member Sylvia Mason-James.
+Subsequent tours have also featured "Rent", including Dreamworld: The Greatest Hits Live in 2022–2026.